-2. IMPORTANCE OF CIVIL REGISTRATION DOCUMENTS
+2. IMPORTANCE OF HOUSEHOLD REGISTRATIONS

-The household register is a critical document; it enables the exercise of the basic rights of a citizen.
-The residential registration system in Vietnam requires each and every citizen to register his or her permanent residence in a specific district; if someone wanted to establish residency in another district (i.e., change his only formal residency district), he must purchase land, or rent a house with an official lease, or marry into a family that already has permanent residence and move in with the spouse or, with the spouse, rent a house with an official lease.
-There currently are 39 administrative procedures associated with local governments and the police at the commune and district levels that require household registration.
+Household registration is a critical document; it enables the exercise of the basic rights of a citizen.
+The residential registration system in Vietnam requires each and every citizen to register his or her without a national ID document and household registration since 1998 until he died in 2020, making him perhaps the most prominent stateless individual in Vietnam.
+See more at Communication of Special Procedures at page 44:: http://unsr.jamesanaya.org/wp-content/uploads/2008/10/2013-joint-communications-01-a-hrc-22-67-efs.pdf permanent residence in a specific district; if someone wanted to establish residency in another district (i.e., change his only formal residency district), he must purchase land, or rent a house with an official lease, or marry into a family that already has permanent residence and move in with the spouse or, with the spouse, rent a house with an official lease.